wp-plugins/flyzoo/readme.txt

 == Description ==

-From social networks to online shops, from communities to blogs, Flyzoo is an amazing chat to rock your website.
+From social networks to online shops, from communities to blogs, Flyzoo is an amazing chat designed to rock your website.

-Help your customers and close more sales with **live support** chat.
+See who is on your site, help your customers and close more sales with **live support** chat.

 Build and engage your community with **chat rooms** that also allows **one-to-one private chat** conversations.